SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd/README.md

 * Git installed and configured
 * Terraform installed and configured

-### How to use the Terraform plan to deploy Rancher server and Rancher hosts
+### How to use the Terraform plan to deploy AWS infrastructure supporting Rancher server and Rancher hosts

 #### Version advisories
 Tested with the following versions.